nejohnston/Sprout/README.md

 ┃    ├─── package-lock.json              # Managing dependencies
 ┃    ├─── package.json                   # Metadata relevant to the project
 ┃    └─── yarn.lock                      # Managing dependencies
-└── 📂 server                            # Folder for the back end
-     ├─── 📂 data                        # Folder for the static data
-     ├─── 📂 database                    # Folder for showing how the database looks ├─── package-lock.json              # Managing dependencies
-     ├─── package.json                   # Metadata relevant to the project
-     ├─── pghelper.js                    # A JavaScript file for quering from the database ├─── server.js                      # A JavaScript file for connecting to the server └─── yarn.lock                      # Managing dependencies

 ```
 ## Configurations